The Eye of the World

 The book was a critical, and commercial success.
 Critics praised the tone, the themes, and the similarity to Lord of the Rings (although some criticized it for that).

 On January 2, 2002, The Eye of the World was re-released as two separate books aimed at a young adult market, with larger text and a handful of illustrations.
 These were From the Two Rivers and To the Blight.
 The former included an additional prologue entitled "Ravens", focusing on Egwene al'Vere.
-The American Library …
+The …

 10 editions